-How to Clean Laptop Cooling Fan and Heat Sink Fins
+How to Clean Laptop Fan and Heat Sink Fins

 - It has not been cleaned for more than a year

-- There is build up of heat at the base
+- It has build-up of heat at the base or below the keyboard

-- The laptop is acting up by turning itself off
+- It is acting up by turning itself off

-Usually, we blow/suck dirt through the heat sink fins of the laptop and hope to get all the dust from the cooling fan and elsewhere.
-This approach will work depending on the amount of bunnies inside.
+Usually, we blow/suck dirt through the heat sink fins of the laptop and hope to get out all the dust.
+This approach will work depending on the size of bunnies inside.

 I have used a Sony laptop for this example and the bottom cover had to be unscrewed in its totality.

-As seen in the image above, the laptop board seems clean, save for dust particles and the clog in the processor fan.
-Sucking/blowing the dust will probably help solve this problem.
+As observed in the image, the board appears to be clean, save for dust particles and clog in the processor fan.
+Sucking/blowing the dust will do for this case.

 In order to be sure though, you need to open up the fan in order to assess the copper and aluminum heat sink fins.
-This hidden part of the cooling system is where trouble lies most of the time.
+This is where trouble lies most of the time.

-- While the vacuum cleaner is designed to suck stuff out, the other gadgets blow tough air into the laptop.
+- The vacuum cleaner is a better gadget for sucking stuff out, while the others blow tough air into the laptop.

 - Vacuum cleaners create static electricity while sucking out stuff.
 Despite this, many computer technicians have used them for years without problems.
-Beware though of sucking out components on the motherboard while using a vacuum cleaner!
+Beware though not to suck out components on the motherboard while using a vacuum cleaner!

 - You should unplug the fan power connector to the motherboard when using a compressor to dust out your laptop.
 The generated speeds can turn the little fans into small power generators.